RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/README.md

 https://amberopenletter.com/

 <b><i>Released in November, before appeals were filed for Amber Heard on November 23 -- in a struggle to catch up to insider and online manipulation in an age where public figures utilize it, but deny it:</b></i>
+- Amicus Briefs were filed with 97 organizations and experts supporting Amber Heard's Appeal Directly.

 <b>An Open Letter in Support of Amber Heard - Over 300 organizations and experts:</b><br>
 Five months ago, the verdict in the defamation trial between Johnny Depp and Amber Heard deeply concerned many professionals in the fields of intimate partner and sexual violence.